brimstonetrader/blog/AgramandTheWall.md

 Tile, and Containers, which can be a Board, Deck, Dice, or Hand.
 Stacks can be created, but they are not a Type in Ludii.
 This is something which could be worked on and fixed.
 I have not found evidence of the "Deck" Ludeme being used successfully, but it conceptually acts as an off-board stack.
 An on-board stack would likely need to be classified as a Container.
-Anyhow, here's the latest crop.
+Anyway,

         (define "Switch"
         	(if (and {(> (score P1) (score P2)) (> (score P1) (score P4)) (> (score P1) (score P3))})